ethanweber/IncidentsDataset/README.md

  - ECCV 2020 Paper "Detecting natural disasters and damage in the wild" [here]().

 # Obtain the data
+> Note that the data is not accessible yet!
+It's undergoing sensitive content and bias analysis.
+If you have any questions or would like data access sooner than public release, please contact incidentsdataset@googlegroups.com.
+The pretrained model weights, however, are available and should work as expected.

 Download the data at [here](https://drive.google.com/drive/folders/1kPn0u6jghhaAv_1Nj7tMcPkSLkokNzTk?usp=sharing).
 The data structure is in JSON with URLs and labels.
 We provide code to download the images from URLs.
-The files are in the folliwing form:
+The files are in the following form:

 ```
 # single-label multi-class (ECCV 2020 version):
 eccv_train.json
 eccv_val.json
-eccv_test.json

 # multi-label multi-class (latest version):
 multi_label_train.json
 multi_label_val.json
-multi_label_test.json
 ```

 1. Download chosen JSON files and move to the [data](data/) folder.